LiveNathan/blog/_posts/power.md

 5. **Tools exist** to help, but the best tool would be integrated into your existing workflow

 Whether you're using a spreadsheet, a purpose-built tool like AmpLogic, or just keeping notes, the important thing is moving from improvised solutions to systematic planning.
-Because as Jordan's comment makes clear, "waiting for something to happen" shouldn't be part of anyone's workflow.
+Because as Marcus's comment makes clear, "waiting for something to happen" shouldn't be part of anyone's workflow.

 ---